 The core precincts have the highest proposed residential densities and building heights.

 The residential frame accounts for the remainder of the structure plan area.
 It provides a transition between the core precincts and the established residential areas beyond the structure plan area.
 The residential frame is primarily focused on residential uses, however limited commercial and retail uses can be considered if they don’t impact on the residential amenity.

 The structure plan proposes to increase the residential densities in all precincts.
 The zoning changes aim to encourage more people to live closer to the train station.

 The two core precincts will have an underlying residential density of 'R-AC3'.
 Buildings up to six storeys (subject to special bonus height and plot ratio requirements) are envisioned in this area.

 The underlying residential densities in the frame area are proposed to be increased to R60 and R80.
 Buildings up to three and four storeys are envisioned in the frame.

 The Meltham Station Precinct Structure Plan was considered by Council in May 2017.
 Council resolved not to support the Structure Plan.
 The City forwarded Council's resolution to the Western Australian Planning Commission (WAPC) for consideration.
 The City also included a number of proposed modifications for the WAPC to consider in the event they support the structure plan.

 The MSPSP was endorsed by the WAPC in October 2017 with modification.
 It is now in effect.

-Please contact Strategic Planning for more information on the Morley Activity Centre Plan by Phone 9272 0649 or via email to email@example.com.
+Please contact Strategic Planning for more information on the Morley Activity Centre Plan either by phone 9272 0649 or via email to email@example.com.